 History & General Overview

 In its early beginnings in the late 1980s, Sci-Port provided the public with educational exhibits and programs in local bank lobbies and area malls.
-These major learning experiences included the Gateway to China and Dinomation Dinosaurs exhibitions, summer day camps along Shreveport-Bossier's downtown riverfront and programs at Louisiana State University Shreveport.
-These beginning efforts introduced the community to the fun, enlightening programs that a permanent science center would provide to the region.
+These major learning experiences included the Gateway to China and Dinomation Dinosaurs exhibitions, summer day camps along Shreveport-Bossier's downtown riverfront and programs at Louisiana State University in Shreveport.
+These beginning efforts introduced the community to the fun, enlightening programs that a permanent science center could provide.

 In 1994, a 5,000 square-foot interim site for the science center opened in downtown Shreveport, making year-round learning opportunities a reality.
 The Junior League of Shreveport, the National Science Foundation, the City of Shreveport, the Shreveport-Bossier Convention and Tourist Bureau, community residents and other organizations provided initial funding to launch the site.
-Over 300,000 people experienced science first hand through the site's 3 1/2 years of outreach programs and exhibits on sports, insects, weather, electricity and more.
+Over 300,000 people experienced science first-hand through the site's three and a half years of outreach programs and exhibits on sports, insects, weather, electricity and more.

-The Universe became in view with a 25,000 square foot Space Center expansion which opened November 18, 2006.
-The $11.6 million Space Center included 60 astronomy and space science exhibits, 30 applied mathematics exhibits, the world's first open-access, interactive, laser Space Dome Planetarium and many new programs and experiences.
-Support for the project came from many sources including $1 million from Dayna & Ronald L. Sawyer, Government support through the City of Shreveport, State of Louisiana and NASA, as well as gifts of support from philanthropic foundations, businesses, individuals, the Sci-Port staff and the Shreveport/Bossier community at large.
+The universe reached Sci-Port with a 25,000 square foot Space Center expansion, which opened November 18, 2006.
+The $11.6 million Space Center included 60 astronomy and space science exhibits, 30 applied mathematics exhibits and the world's first open-access, interactive, laser Space Dome Planetarium.
+Support for the project came from many sources including $1 million from Dayna & Ronald L. Sawyer, government support through the City of Shreveport, State of Louisiana and NASA, as well as gifts of support from philanthropic foundations, businesses, individuals, the Sci-Port staff and the Shreveport/Bossier community at large.